jsgoupil/quickbooks-sync/README.md

 When the Daylight Saving Time is activated, the times returned by QuickBooks are off by the delta DST (typically 1h).

 To overcome this problem, if you provide a TimeZoneInfo, QbXml package will fix the times that are not properly set.
-Use the `QbXmlResponseOptions.TimeZoneBugFix` by overriding `QBManager.GetOptions()` and provide the timezone where QuickBooks Desktop is installed.
+Use the `QbXmlResponseOptions.TimeZoneBugFix` by overriding `QbManager.GetOptions()` and provide the timezone where QuickBooks Desktop is installed.

 ## Contributing